Spydiecy/ProtectedPay_Lisk/README.md

 ### Design Philosophy

-- **TRN-Inspired**: UI themes designed to match The Root Network's branding
+- **XRPL-Inspired**: UI themes designed to match the XRPL EVM Sidechain's branding
 - **Glassmorphism**: Modern, clean aesthetics with depth and transparency
 - **Responsive Layout**: Perfect experience on any device
 - **Intuitive Navigation**: Easily access all features with minimal learning curve